miko550/HantaEmail/README.md

 # HantaEmail
-Python code to send HTML email to multiple receiver by look into .csv file
+Use Python to send HTML email using your gmail account to multiple receiver by look into .csv file